 Mr. Farid Mohamed, a non-Executive Director chairs the Credit Committee.
-Mr. J. N. Mungai a non-Executive Director, Mr. David Hutchison, a non-Executive Director, Skander Oueslati a non-Executive Director, Mr. A. R. Kantaria, Executive Director and Mr. Bharat.
-Jani, Managing Director are the other members of the Committee.
+Mr. Skander Oueslati a non-Executive Director, Mrs. Ruth Kinyanjui, a non-Executive Director, Mr. A. R. Kantaria, Executive Director and Mr. Bharat.
+Jani (Deceased), Managing Director are the other members of the Committee.
 Specific responsibilities of the committee are: